 After analysing existing products on the market, Clearwater concluded that they wanted to strike a balance between small automated rovers and large ones that required a human operator, and find a middle ground that would still be impactful.
 Scaled at 1:3, and at a current size of 1m3, their rover uses a battery-powered conveyor belt to remove and store up to 250 litres of trash from the water.

 While other rovers contain metal conveyor belts, the Clearwater team was looking for something more lightweight.
 In total, ¾ of the rover is 3D printed: the hulls in ABS for its toughness against sea conditions; ABS for the springs and bridge; TPU for the flexible, rubbery bristles; and PLA for some more rigid parts.

 For the 70 required bristles, IDEX technology came in handy by saving them an immense amount of time cleaning away supports by hand.
 Instead, the supports were easily dissolved in water.
 3D printing allowed the team to create big parts that could sustain the weight of other components, and to play with different configurations to get varying compositions and characteristics of the materials.

 “The enclosed capsule of the printer allows us to control the temperature and the conditions, so that the final parts are much more professional.” – Alejandro Arasanz, Clearwater project.

 4GRILLS speeds up meal prep with Lékué

 Meritxell Clarens describes the kitchen as a place for interchanging between cultures, creativity and perfecting techniques.
-She was looking for an innovative way to expand on Lékué’s products with a design that invoked happiness, a healthy lifestyle, and simplified the meal preparation process.
+She was looking for an innovative way to expand on Lékué’s products.
+More concretely, a design that invoked happiness, a healthy lifestyle, and simplified the meal preparation process.